saifjamsheer/polynomial-curve-fitting/README.md

-# Numerical Optimization of Polynomial Function
+# Numerical Optimization of Polynomial Functions
 ### Polynomial Curve Fitting using Genetic Algorithms

 Designing a genetic algorithm to approximate to a polynomial function specified by the user.
 This was part of the coursework for ME40212 Biomimetics at the University of Bath, which involved a literature review of evolutionary algorithms for optimization problems.